 Before we approached any portion of the excursion boat, we of course had to sign the obligatory excursion waiver that had been issued by the minivan driver while making the short trip to the submarine facility.
 The lawyer with us was getting a good hoot from reading the waiver to the guy sitting next to him.
 The waiver covered every manner of untoward event that the proprietor ever encountered while conveying tourists for the purpose of snorkeling.
 The listed, foreseen, unplanned, and altogether problematic occurrences included falling, slipping, excess water ingestion, severe air shortage, drifting out to sea, trapped underwater, etc. But what really got the lawyer hooting was the way events were listed on the document.
 If a customer could slip from the ladder while entering the water to start snorkeling, the document was clear to distinguish that event from say, slipping while exiting the water after snorkeling.
-I gathered there were other oddities; the lawyer’s repeated laughter and his plan to obtain a take-home copy was prima facie evidence that the one-of-a-kind document was riddled with unintended humor for those who read it.
+I gathered there were other oddities; the lawyer’s repeated laughter and his plan to obtain a take-home copy was prima facie evidence that the document was riddled with unintended humor for those who read it.
 (He probably wasn’t a lawyer; no lawyer worth his title would find a legal document funny.)

-The deckhand, however, did address the question on this Christmas Eve Day…morning.
+The nearby deckhand, however, did address the question on this Christmas Eve Day…morning.
 I think he had heard similar questions from tourists on each of the 358 previous days of the year and he wanted to stave off any more of that sort on this trip.
 His reply was decidedly friendly in manner and expression and maybe a touch sarcastic.
-I have become inured to sarcasm so that may be a complete mischaracterization.
+I have become inured to sarcasm so that may be a complete mis-characterization.
 Anyway, he pointed dockside to a bench a few feet from the boat as an option if in fact she did not like the white painted wooden object close by her knees.
 Her deliberation was swift and silent.
 She elected to stay on the boat and sat on a wet bench like the two dozen other folks.
-Thus the tone was set for others who harbored a question; hesitate, if you must ask.
-With all finally seated and without a safety briefing, the crew maneuvered the boat away from the dock and the excursion headed toward the lengthy list of waiver-able possibilities and the one planned event: snorkeling from an open-hulled boat which might be called a Boston-whaler if we were north of New York which we were not.
+Thus the tone was set for others who harbored a question; hesitate, and think before you ask.
+With all finally seated and without a safety briefing, the crew maneuvered the boat away from the dock and our excursion headed toward the lengthy list of waiver-able possibilities and the one planned event: snorkeling from an open-hulled boat which might be called a Boston-whaler if we were north of New York which we were not.

-The process of loading the minivans for the trip back to the cruise liner proved, surprisingly, to interesting and entertaining.
-Although I was in no rush to go anywhere on this relaxing vacation, I did select the minivan that was in the late stage of loading and offered a fair chance for a speedy departure.
+The process of loading the minivans for the trip back to the cruise-liner proved, surprisingly, to be interesting and entertaining.
+Although I was in no rush to go anywhere on this relaxing vacation, I did select the minivan that was in the final stage of loading and hence offered a fair chance for a speedy departure.
 On that point I misjudged the situation.
 We were one passenger short of a full load and that caused a major delay.
 Three, two-person-families already occupied the three two-seat (dry) benches.
-The fourth family consisting of the older sister, the younger daughter, the son, and the mom occupied single seats along the full length of the left side of the minivan.
-The dad remained standing outside the van next to the jump seat occupied by the son.
-Although there was a single empty seat in the back row for the dad, in order to reach it he would have had to struggle past the occupied jump seat and then squeeze down the narrow isle.
+The fourth family consisting of the older sister, the younger sister, the brother, and the mom occupied single seats along the full length of the left side of the minivan.
+The dad remained standing outside the van next to the jump seat occupied by his son.
+Although there was a single empty seat in the back row for the dad, in order for him to reach it he would have had to struggle past the occupied jump seat and then squeeze down the narrow isle.
 It should be noted that the entry door on this minivan was on the left side since vehicles in Barbados are driven on the side opposite that which we in America generally use.

 During the ride back to the cruise ship I remained out of the conversations held by other families and was not in the conversation initiated by my bride with the folks behind me.
 Like motivational speaker Zig Zigler’s, “Unbelievable”, reply to the generally innocuous “How are you?” question, any reply to my bride’s “Where are you from?” question was guaranteed to take her conversation in limitless directions.
-I missed the early portion of the answer to her question since I was deep in thought with my own topics about which I have no recollection.
+I missed the early portions of the answer to her question since I was deep in thought with my own topics about which I have no recollection.
 As we approached the security gate at the Bridgetown port, all conversations to include my bride’s were interrupted by the stooped entry of the security official into the packed minivan.
 He directed us to identify ourselves, which meant we simply presented the Fun Pass issued by the Carnival Cruise Line for just such an occasion.
 Immediately everyone presented their Fun Pass, with one exception.
 The exception was the older sister who was intent on inspecting the internal voids of her bag for any evidence she still had the pass with her.
 Meanwhile, the security official showed increasing impatience as he waited for any hint of success in her search while occasionally glancing over his shoulder at the another group of persons who were strolling thru the security gate and who otherwise should have received his undivided attention.
 Finally success was achieved, first by the older sister who found her Fun Pass and then by the security official who found he could exhibit patience.
-Both successes allowed us to proceed beyond the security gate to the cruise liner.
+Both successes allowed us to proceed beyond the security gate to the cruise-liner.

 Unseen by the younger daughter who was seated in the backseat, her mother had exited the minivan during the security check.
 After finally noticing her mom’s empty seat, the younger daughter inquired about her.
 When no one proffered an explanation, my bride, who rarely misses anything and who less frequently allows a conversation to rest incomplete, replied that the mom was headed to the pharmacy.
 A momentary silence was broken by the younger daughter who offered that no one was keeping her informed about family affairs.
 That led my bride to suggest that was because the younger daughter was now semi-orphaned and she should get used to the absence of information from her mom.
 Again with only a momentary silence, the younger daughter inquired of my bride in a voice that could only have originated from a page of a Dr. Seuss book, “Are you my mommy?”
 That feigned, woeful question, contrasting in style and context to the bench question, precipitated another period of silence that was uncharacteristically broken by my urge to blurt.
 I turned to look over my right shoulder into the shining, mischievous eyes of the younger daughter and answered her latest question with an emphatic, “No!
 We’ve been down that road already!” and faced forward.
 The blurted remark drew snickers from somewhere by others who paid attention to conversations in a manner similar to my bride.
 Concerned that I may have inadvertently dimmed the younger daughter’s previously shinning eyes, I turned this time over my left shoulder with an additional, blurted remark: “I will advise my only son and only child that he almost had a younger sister!”
-The eyes that once were shining with mischief now widened brightly to accentuate a wonderful smile.
+The eyes that once were shining with mischief now widened brightly to accentuate her wonderful smile.
 The local snickers of the conversation’s interlopers were now replaced with laughter.
-The smile that I felt surfacing after my uninvited entrance into the conversation now began stretching across my face.
+A smile that I felt surfacing after my uninvited entrance into the conversation now began stretching across my face.
 It felt good to be smiling.
 And then the van arrived at dockside and we walked in a gaggle back to the cruise ship.

 My smile, as I recall feeling it, stayed on my face the rest of Christmas Eve Day.
 It was there later in the evening when I ran into the dad who was looking for his offspring after supper.
 It was there again on Christmas Day when I ran into the cheerful, smiling, older sister on the Carnival Victory’s main staircase.
 It was there on Christmas Night when I explained the “missing mommy” story to mother of the family at their dining table.
-Each moment with her family brought forth the smile I planned to share with my son, Jack, who as the phase goes was “out of country”.
+Each moment with her family brought forth the smile I planned to share with my son, Jack, who as the military phase goes was “out of country.”

 Just after Thanksgiving Day weeks earlier, 1LT “Happy Jack” had begun a second tour of duty in Iraq with the 82nd Airborne Division.
-I had hoped I would hear his voice on Christmas Day although I knew a scheduled call was never a guarantee because of the unit’s mission.
+I had hoped I would hear his voice on Christmas Day although I knew a scheduled call was never a guarantee because of his unit’s mission.
 Despite hopes that stretched into the late hours of the day, I did not get that Christmas call.
-Still, I kept that smile in mind.
+Still, I kept that smile wrapped in mind.
 Days later after typing the story from the shipboard, handwritten draft, I realized that the smile I wore on Christmas Day was God’s gift, passed via that family to me, to be shared with Jack whenever we finally got to talk.
 In the meantime, I sent him an email with the story attached – and with a smile on my face.